PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 .. code-block:: rst

-  Here is a reference to `plasmapy.particles` that will write out the full namespace when Sphinx_ generates the documentation and generates the link.
+  Here is a reference to `plasmapy.particles` that will write out the full namespace when `sphinx` generates the documentation and generates the link.
 Only the word "Particle" will show up if we prepend a tilde like in `~plasmapy.particles.particle_class.Particle`.